interactions-py/molter/README.md

 **NOTE**: This is a work in progress!
 Some things may be broken, and some things may not work as they should.
 More features need to be added, too.

+**NOTE 2**: This extension is primarily developed by Astrea49.
+Direct questions about this to her, please!

 ## Installation

 ```